Blabbermouth

 significant chance of living

-a fuller, more varies and
+a fuller, more varied and

-even longer life by opting
+longer life by opting

 out of reading a few more